What is a Go-to-Market Strategy? GTM Plan Template + Examples

 Next, optimize your audience.
 Some ad platforms have highly targeted audience settings for advertisers.
 For example, LinkedIn offers options for job title, job function, company size, and geographic location.
 Test different options to see who is more likely to click or convert.

-And you’ll be testing your message to see which versions resonate most with your audience.
-The engagement and conversion rates of your ads will indicate which value proposition and pain points work best.
+And, since you’ll be testing your message to see which versions resonate most with your audience, engagement and conversion rates of your ads will indicate which value proposition and pain points work best.

-Once you’ve collected this data, you can base your larger campaigns on these successful insights.
+Once you’ve collected this data, you can base your larger campaigns on these insights.

 6. Understand your buyer’s journey.

-With your personas and value matrix built, dive deeper to understand the journey a potential customer will take, both from the buyer’s perspective and from the perspective of your company.
+With your personas and value matrix built, dive deeper to understand the journey a potential customer will take, both from the buyer’s perspective and your company's perspective.

 From your customer’s perspective, the buying process is linear.
 More or less, it will go like this: